-Lithodora are half hardy or hardy perennial subshrubs that range from 15 cm to 1.2 m in height.
+Lithodora are half hardy or hardy perennial subshrubs that range from 15 cm to 1.2 m (6 to 48 inches) in height.

 They carry star shaped funnel flowers of blue, white, yellow or purple.
 The time they flower depends on the species, usually in the spring or summer; but some Lithodora varieties flower twice a year, in spring and in autumn.